 Is this right for the interns as they are overworked, exposed to the wrong style of working, and also do not gain any practical knowledge as some of these firms are managed by extremely young professionals who themselves are in the stage of learning.

 Read any of the articles on burnout in the architectural industry and you will come across two prominent notions put forward by employers and established architects

 - The shortcomings in the education system.
 I even came across a quote of a famous architect saying that -Architectural schools send untrained graduates to which puts stress on offices.

 - The clients at the apex of this industry do not pay well / on time which is why employees end up suffering being underpaid.

 I would like to burst both of these myths.

 Well, young graduates are not trained to take up the entire work pressure right from day 01 in any of the fields.
 It is simply not feasible.
 When you hire someone you cannot expect them to outperform right from the moment they step into your “offices”.
 If your office depends on young graduates then there is a shortcoming in your business strategy not in the education system.

 It is high time architects realize these things and most importantly accept them in the right spirit.
-Speaking about it and find a solution is the only option unless architects want to continue this legacy of exploitation.
+Speaking about it and finding a solution is the only option unless architects want to continue this legacy of exploitation.